KBIG: Beautiful music

+In 1968, KBIG-AM-FM was bought by Bonneville International for $2 million.
+Bonneville, owned by the Church of Jesus Christ of Latter Day Saints, specialized in beautiful music stations.

+Switch to Adult Contemporary

 Over time, the beautiful music format began to age.
 In 1987, the station dropped instrumentals and became a soft adult contemporary station, placing it in direct competition with KOST (103.5 FM), which had made a similar transition a few years earlier.
 Both stations enjoyed high ratings and were heard in many Los Angeles offices and workplaces.

-The "Upbeat" evolution

 By 1990, KBIG-FM dropped the 1960s songs and began playing more current hits.
 In 1992, KBIG-FM shifted to hot adult contemporary (hot AC).
 This lasted until 1995, when the station moved back to mainstream AC to again compete with KOST.
 In the 1990s, KBIG-FM aired Disco Saturday Night, a weekly show featuring disco music.
 In late 1996, KBIG-FM once again moved to a hot AC format.